Discover a wealth of interesting, entertaining and informative stories in each issue, delivered to you six times per year.

 Dr. Roland Sawatzky tells us about the Wintering Camp collection, artifacts discovered in an archaeological dig where the first work party of Selkirk Settlers wintered near York Factory on the Hudson’s Bay.

-Bryn Mawr in St. John’s, Newfoundland and Labrador, is on the 2017 Top 10 Endangered Places List.
+Hangar 11 in Edmonton, Alberta, is on the 2017 Top 10 Endangered Places List.

 The robust and striking Pulp Tower and Board Mill buildings are key components of the former St. Mary’s Paper Mill complex in Sault Ste.
 Marie, Ontario.